hyperwallet/hyperwallet-ios-sdk/README.md

 # Hyperwallet iOS Core SDK

 Welcome to Hyperwallet's iOS SDK.
-This library will help you create transfer methods in your iOS app, such as bank account, Paypal account, etc. See our [iOS Integration Guide](https://www.hyperwallet.com/developers/) to get started!
+This library will help you create transfer methods in your iOS app, such as bank account, PayPal account, etc. See our [iOS Integration Guide](https://www.hyperwallet.com/developers/) to get started!

 Note that this SDK is geared towards those who only require backend data, which means you will have to build your own UI.